AntonioC92/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-I am interested in upskilling in Machine Learning for Data Analysis to improve marketing campaigns and operations
+I am interested in upskilling in Machine Learning for Data Analysis to optimise and implement marketing campaigns and operations